by Eric B. Hare

 they had a

-captain came in,
+the captain came

 called,